On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Discussion

 \subsection{Continuous versus Binary Hyperparameters}

-In \cite{NehoraiGTang10}, Tang and Nehorai formulated support recovery using MMVs as a multiple hypothesis testing problem by assuming that each column of $\matX$ is i.i.d. $\mathcal{N}(0, \diag{(\mathbf{1}_{\setS^{*}})})$, where $\setS^{*}$ is the $k$-sparse support of $\matX$.
-For this choice of signal prior, finding the true support via type-2 likelihood maximization as in~\eqref{ml_estimate_of_vgamma} is no longer a continuous variable optimization but rather a combinatorial search over all $k$-sparse vertices of the hypercube $\lc 0, 1\rc^{n}$, as described below.
+In \cite{NehoraiGTang10, Koochakzadeh18CorrAwareMMV}, the support recovery is formulated as a multiple hypothesis testing problem by assuming that each column of $\matX$ is i.i.d. $\mathcal{N}(0, \diag{(\mathbf{1}_{\setS^{*}})})$, where $\setS^{*}$ is the $k$-sparse support of $\matX$.
+For this choice of signal prior, finding the true support via type-II likelihood maximization as in~\eqref{ml_estimate_of_vgamma} is no longer a continuous variable optimization but rather a combinatorial search over all $k$-sparse vertices of the hypercube $\lc 0, 1\rc^{n}$, as described below.